mitmedialab/sar_robot_command_msgs/README.md

 by a robot.
 These flags give status information about the robot's current activities.

-- doing action
-    - True when the robot is currently performing an animation or behavior
+- `doing action`: True when the robot is currently performing an animation or behavior.

-- is playing sound
-    - True when the robot is currently playing back sound
+- `is playing sound`: True when the robot is currently playing back sound.

 TODO: Define additional status flags that may be useful.